Bayshore

 After years of telling my college sweetheart I’d come visit her, I finally realized there was a marathon in her backyard (literally, the start line is across the street from her husband’s parents’ house).
 And a race did what decades of love had not.
 It got me to buy a plane ticket.

-I never know what it will be like when I haven’t seen someone in a decade, I’m awkward enough on a good day, but seeing Mi again was like walking back into a room with a fireplace that smells like comfort.
+I never know what it will be like when I haven’t seen someone in a decade, I’m awkward enough on a good day, but seeing Mi again was like walking back into a familiar home.
 Easy, warm, forgiving.
 Spending time with her was a balm for my sometimes heavy heart.

-And I realized this was one more time that chasing marathons had brought me what I actually needed, a reunion with an old friend.
+And I realized this was one more time that running had brought me what I actually needed, a reunion with an old friend.

 I got there a day early, spent time catching up and enjoying the peacefulness of the midwest, and then before I knew it, race day.